What This Covers

 Executor/Executrix

 The person or institution named in a will to carry out its instructions.
+Many states use Personal Representative as the formal term.

 Gift Tax